cardi/auntietuna/README.md

 phish or not.
 If it is, you'll be prevented from clicking through.

 NOTE: Software is in ALPHA stage!
 There *might* be false positives and/or broken websites.
-Please send feedback to calvin@isi.edu.
+Please send feedback to <calvin@isi.edu>.

 ## libraries used